jamesmartherus/anesr/README.md

 # `anesr`: Easy access to ANES data in R <img src="man/figures/logo.png" align="right" width=120 />

 The American National Election Studies are one of the most important sources of data for political scientists. `anesr` provides easy access to ANES data for R users. `anesr` includes tidy versions of all ANES pilot and time series studies as compact, rda objects.
 Once the package is installed and loaded, any dataset can be accessed using the `data()` function. `anesr` also includes documentation for some studies in tidy format.
-Documentation files include descriptions, coding, and marginals for all variables in the dataset.
+Documentation files include descriptions, coding, and marginals or summary statistics for all variables in the dataset.

 ## Installation